inspiringsource/aws-solutions-architect/docs/Content/page-Domain2.md

 *	Recommending appropriate compute, storage, networking, and database technologies based on requirements
 *	Using purpose-built AWS services for workloads

-### B. Design highly available and/or fault-tolerant architectures.
+### Task Statement 2.
+Design highly available and/or fault-tolerant architectures.

 Knowledge of:
 *	AWS global infrastructure (for example, Availability Zones, AWS Regions, Amazon Route 53)